Azure/azure-sdk-for-js/sdk/face/ai-vision-face-rest/README.md

 Custom subdomain: https://<resource-name>.cognitiveservices.azure.com/
 ```

 A regional endpoint is the same for every resource in a region.
 A complete list of supported regional endpoints can be consulted [here](https://azure.microsoft.com/global-infrastructure/services/?products=cognitive-services).
-Please note that regional endpoints do not support AAD authentication.
+Please note that regional endpoints do not support Microsoft Entra ID authentication.

 A custom subdomain, on the other hand, is a name that is unique to the Face resource.
 They can only be used by [single-service resources](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesFace).

+#### Create the client with AzureKeyCredential

+To use an API key as the `credential` parameter, pass the key as a string into an instance of [AzureKeyCredential](https://learn.microsoft.com/javascript/api/@azure/core-auth/azurekeycredential?view=azure-node-latest).
+You can get the API key for your Face resource using the [Azure Portal][https://learn.microsoft.com/azure/ai-services/multi-service-resource?tabs=windows&pivots=azportal#get-the-keys-for-your-resource] or [Azure CLI][https://learn.microsoft.com/azure/ai-services/multi-service-resource?tabs=windows&pivots=azcli#get-the-keys-for-your-resource]:

 ```bash
 # Get the API keys for the Face resource
 az cognitiveservices account keys list --name "<resource-name>" --resource-group "<resource-group-name>"
 ```

-#### Create the client with AzureKeyCredential

-To use an API key as the `credential` parameter, pass the key as a string into an instance of [AzureKeyCredential](https://learn.microsoft.com/javascript/api/@azure/core-auth/azurekeycredential?view=azure-node-latest).

 ```js
 import { AzureKeyCredential } from '@azure/core-auth';